 When paired with the Android Auto UI, you’ll have access to play/pause and back/forward controls.
 You can also browse for new podcasts, set filters, and take advantage of previously-made “Up Next” queues.
 You’ll have to prepare these playlists before you launch Android Auto, however, so you may still need to fiddle with your phone before hitting the road.

-A good audiobook can make a long road trip fly by, and Amazon’s Audible has thousands of them.
+Instead of relying on satellite radio or Spotify playlists, listening to an audiobook can make you feel productive when you’re on a long road trip.
+Amazon’s Audible has thousands of audiobooks to choose from, ranging from bestsellers to nonfiction to books the whole family will enjoy.
 The undisputed market leader is now compatible with Android Auto, giving you unlimited access to Audible’s impressive title selection no matter where the road takes you.

-The Android Auto app makes it easy to add new books to your collection, allowing you to access the Audible store right from your car’s display.
+Another benefit of the Android Auto app is that you can directly access the Audible store from your car’s dashboard, so you don’t have to stop and fumble for a device to get your next book.
 You can review your wishlist, check on the latest bestsellers, and browse genre-specific categories, all without having to use your phone.